carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-objdump.rst

 .. option:: -j, --section=<section1[,section2,...]>

-  Perform the specified command(s) on the specified section(s) only.
+  Perform commands on the specified sections only.
 For Mach-O use `segment,section` to specify the section name.

 .. option:: -l, --line-numbers

-  When disassembling, display source line numbers with disassembly.
+  When disassembling, display source line numbers.
 Implies :option:`--disassemble`.

 .. option:: -M, --disassembler-options=<opt1[,opt2,...]>